microsoft/devsquad-dataops/lab-files/HOL step-by-step - DataOps.md

   <p>Here you see the results of running the BDD test using <b>behave</b></p>

 > On the next optional task you could explore how to build your own Data Pipeline BDD test
+### Task 3: Developing a new test (Optional)

+Objective of this Task: Explore how Behavior Driven Development is implemented with "behave" framework

+> **Prerequiste for this task:** Have Visual Studio Code (VS Code) installed and configured to run Python 3.7 projects - this setup is out of scope of this lab

+  1. Go to your Development environment were you have installed VS Code and clone the data-platform repo that is part of the HOL

+  2. Go to src directory and read the readme.md

 ## After the hands-on lab